View this page

-The following information is provided as a guide for students who are considering a program in the School of Health Professions.
-This page is intended to assist students who have met the standard eligibility requirements for their desired program and are currently preparing to apply in the near future.
+The following information is provided as a guide for students who are considering a program in the School of Health Professions and is intended to assist students having met the standard eligibility requirements for their desired program.

 All individuals who are not citizens or lawful permanent residents of the U.S. are required to check in with the KU Medical Center Office of International Programs immediately upon arriving at the University of Kansas Medical Center, before commencing any program of work, study, or research.
 Such individuals must submit passport, visa (if applicable), Form I-94, and other relevant documents as follows: